hsandt/sonic-pico8/README.md

 * The stage feels a bit empty and too big due to the lack of items, enemies and hazards
 * Scaling is slightly inconsistent as the tilemap is 1:1, but the Sonic sprites are slightly smaller than they should be (rocks in particular look very big)
+* Some ugly sprite / sprite transitions and SFX too far from the original sounds

 ## Releases